mtlynch/mtlynch.io/content/book-reports/shoe-dog/index.md

 * I laughed out loud several times while reading it, which is rare for me while reading.
 * I related strongly to Knight's experience as a founder new to manufacturing and importing.
-* As a casual runner, it was motivating to see someone describe running with such love and celebration.
+* As a casual runner, it was motivating to see someone describe running with such love and reverence.
 * It was interesting to see how closely Steve Prefontaine was tied to Nike.

 ## What I Disliked